ADHD

 ADHD inattentive type is the most under-identified presentation of ADHD.
 It sits quietly at the back of the class — and it hits girls hardest.

-When most people picture a child with ADHD, they picture a boy bouncing off the walls, interrupting lessons, and driving teachers to distraction.
-That image is real — but it is only part of the story.
-There is another kind of ADHD, one that sits quietly at the back of the classroom, staring out of the window, losing track of instructions, and slowly falling behind.
-Because it does not cause problems for anyone else, it often goes unnoticed for years.
-This is ADHD inattentive type — and it may be the most under-identified presentation of ADHD there is.
+ADHD inattentive type sits quietly at the back of the classroom, staring out of the window, losing track of instructions, and slowly falling behind.
+Because it causes no problems for anyone else, it often goes unnoticed for years.
+It may be the most under-identified presentation of ADHD there is, and it hits girls hardest.

 What inattentive ADHD actually looks like in children

-Children with inattentive ADHD do not bounce off walls.
-They drift.
-They are the child who seems to be listening but absorbs very little.
-The one who starts tasks but quietly loses the thread halfway through.
-The one who forgets homework the moment they walk out of school, not out of carelessness, but because their working memory simply did not hold on to it.
+Children with inattentive ADHD drift.
+They seem to be listening but absorb very little.
+They start tasks and quietly lose the thread halfway through.
+They forget homework the moment they walk out of school: not out of carelessness, but because their working memory did not hold on to it.

-At home, parents might notice a child who struggles to follow multi-step instructions ("get your shoes, grab your bag, and come downstairs" often results in one of those three things happening).
-They may seem disorganised, frequently losing belongings, and easily distracted by their own thoughts rather than external noise.
-They can hyperfocus intensely on things they love, which can make the inattention in other areas even harder to explain.
+At home, parents notice a child who struggles to follow multi-step instructions ("get your shoes, grab your bag, and come downstairs" often results in one of those three).
+Belongings go missing constantly.
+They are easily distracted by their own thoughts rather than external noise, and can hyperfocus intensely on things they love, making the inattention elsewhere even harder to explain.

-At school, the signs are subtler still.
+At school, the signs are subtler.
 These children rarely misbehave.
 They may be described as "a pleasure to have in class" while quietly missing more and more of what is being taught.
-They appear to be coping, right up until they are not.
-By the time the difficulty becomes visible — often around secondary school, when demands increase — the gap in their learning and confidence can already be significant.
+By the time the difficulty becomes visible, often around secondary school when demands increase, the gap in their learning and confidence can already be significant.

 Why inattentive ADHD in girls gets missed

 Girls with inattentive ADHD face a particular challenge: the system is not looking for them.
-ADHD research for decades focused overwhelmingly on boys, and the diagnostic criteria that emerged from that research reflect it.
-The result is a significant gender bias that persists in schools and clinics today.
+ADHD research for decades focused overwhelmingly on boys, and the diagnostic criteria reflect it.

-Teachers are far more likely to refer a child who is disruptive, and boys with ADHD are more commonly hyperactive.
-Girls, by contrast, are more likely to present with the inattentive type.
-They also tend to mask more effectively — using social awareness and learned coping strategies to hide their difficulties until the effort of masking becomes unsustainable.
-A girl staring out of the window may simply be described as "a daydreamer" or "a bit scatty," and no referral is ever made.
+Teachers are far more likely to refer a disruptive child, and boys with ADHD are more commonly hyperactive.
+Girls tend to present with the inattentive type and mask more effectively, using social awareness and learned coping strategies to hide their difficulties until masking becomes unsustainable.
+A girl staring out of the window gets described as "a daydreamer" or "a bit scatty," and no referral is ever made.

-The consequences are stark.
-Studies suggest that girls are diagnosed with ADHD significantly later than boys on average — often not until adolescence or adulthood.
-By that point, many have developed anxiety, low self-esteem, and a deep-seated belief that they are simply not as clever as everyone else.
+Studies suggest girls are diagnosed with ADHD significantly later than boys, often not until adolescence or adulthood.
+By that point, many have developed anxiety, low self-esteem, and a belief that they are simply not as clever as everyone else.
 The emotional pain of being constantly misunderstood can also develop into rejection sensitivity dysphoria (RSD), which runs strongly in inattentive girls.
-Earlier identification and support could prevent a great deal of this secondary harm.

 Holds it together at school